opensearch-project/documentation-website/_observing-your-data/trace/trace-analytics-jaeger.md

 Go to **Trace analytics** at [http://localhost:5601/app/observability-dashboards#/trace_analytics/home](http://localhost:5601/app/observability-dashboards#/trace_analytics/home).

-## Using trace analytics in OpenSearch Dashboards
+## Using Trace Analytics in OpenSearch Dashboards

-To analyze the Jaeger trace data in Dashboards, first set up the trace analytics functionality.
-To get started, see [Get started with trace analytics]({{site.url}}{{site.baseurl}}/observability-plugin/trace/get-started/).
+To analyze the Jaeger trace data in Dashboards, first set up the Trace Analytics functionality.
+To get started, see [Get started with Trace Analytics]({{site.url}}{{site.baseurl}}/observability-plugin/trace/get-started/).

 ### Data sources

-You can specify either Data Prepper or Jaeger as the data source when you perform trace analytics.
+You can specify either Data Prepper or Jaeger as the data source when you perform Trace Analytics.
 From Dashboards, go to **Observability > Trace analytics** and select Jaeger.

 ![Select data source]({{site.url}}{{site.baseurl}}/images/trace-analytics/select-data.png)